DianCrafts/Single-Node-Container-Scheduling/README.md

 # Overview
 The Single-Node Container Scheduling project is designed to handle user requests through a command line interface (CLI) and Docker containers.
-It efficiently processes input files, executes specific commands, and generates output files based on the user's operations.
+It efficiently processes input files, executes specific commands, and generates output files based on the user's operations. (cloud computing course project)

 ## Workflow
 - Receive Request: User sends a request in the defined format.